Law and Disorder Policy

 Fair and Open Draws

-Draws are conducted using a random number generator, or blind draw, on ELM premises (CFP Lottery & Raffles Ltd) in plain sight of staff and ourselves.
+Draws are conducted using a random number generator, or blind draw, on ELM premises in plain sight of staff.

 We publish draw results on our website and in letters to players.
 Rules are also available on our website.
 Rules and results are always available on request.